dessertlab/fantastic_beasts/README.md

 ## INIT

-*Chizpurfle* needs a service/process map file, which depends on the target device.
+*Chizpurfle* needs a "service-to-process map" file, which depends on the target device.
 This file maps each Android system service running in the device with the name of the hosting process.
 Some known maps are in `chizpurfle/config` project folder.